PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 1. Preorder the SMD components that are in limited supply, as listed below.
   * These are not stocked by JLC but they are stocked by distributors; JLC will order them and keep them in your name until you order boards that need them.
-2. **Once the parts come in, only then order boards with assembly.**
+2. **Once ALL OF THE PARTS come in, only then order boards with assembly.**
   * You may need to wait a week or more.
   * Do not order boards before you receive notification that ALL of your parts are available.
   * If you order boards before parts are available, then they will be assembled without the parts and they will not function.